Six people escape blazing house fire on Robertson St.

 One resident suffered a non-life threatening injury when escaping the home.
 The victim was transported to a local hospital.

-By the time firefighters got the fire under control majority of the house was destroyed.
+By the time firefighters got the fire under control 80% of the house was destroyed.

+The American Red Cross was called out to the scene to assist the residents.